nondumiso166/CPT580S_PGDIP_CAPSTONE/README.md

 This is capstone project for my PGDIP in CPUT.
 The project aims to create a customer churn prediction model employing decision trees algorithms.
 It will focus on online retail business.

-**Disclaimer: This project is a personal implementation of the ProjectPro Project tutorial.**
+**Disclaimer: This project is a personal implementation of the ProjectPro Project tutorial and some learning from cousera short courses on python for data science**